bevyengine/bevy-website/content/learn/book/storing-data/resources.md

 ```

 For each unique resource type `T`, there can only be one instance of that type in the Bevy [`World`].
-It you might need multiple instances, then consider using [entities and components] instead.
+If you might need multiple instances, then consider using [entities and components] instead.

 Bevy uses resources for many of the built-in features of the engine.
 For example, Bevy's
 [`AssetServer`] is a resource.

 ## Accessing Resources

-To access the value of a resource use [`Res`] for immutable access, and [`ResMut`] for mutable access:
+To access the value of a resource in a system, use [`Res`] for immutable access, and [`ResMut`] for mutable access:

 ```rs
 fn audio_settings_system(settings: Res<AudioSettings>) {